 It appears that stress, depression, and anxiety may hit some groups of students harder than students overall, says Seeman.
 For example, the BU data from the 2012 study indicate that non-heterosexual students struggle more with emotional issues such as anxiety, depression, and suicidal thoughts than do students in general.
-But these students are also more aware of needing help than other students of resources for help for mental health problems and tend to use therapy and/or medication less often.
+But these students are also more aware of needing help than other students and are making more use of therapy or medication, he says.
+On the other hand, international students and Asian-American students tend to be less aware of resources for help for mental health problems and tend to use therapy and/or medication less often.